bruceallday/RateMyRecipe/README.md

 });
 module.exports = mongoose.model('NewSchema', newSchema);
 ```
-Creat a controller to handle the data between the database and our .ejs views
+Creat a controller to handle the data between the database and our .ejs views in ```controllers/controller.js```
 ```javascript
 function index(req, res, next) {
   //Search for user based on query